Elleined/junit-mockito-notes/README.md

 `thenReturn(R returnValue)`: Used to specify the return value of specified mockObjectMethod.

+`thenCallRealMethod()`: Used to call the real method behavior of stubbed method.

 `doNothing()`: Used if method returns void.

 `spy(T mockObject)`: Used to create a mock object that will also have the behavior of the real object but you can stub a specific method.